f5devcentral/f5-velos-training/docs/velos_performance_and_sizing.rst

   :align: center
   :scale: 70%

 Single vCPU (Skinny) tenants are supported, but that option is hidden under **Advanced** mode.
 This would allow for 22 single vCPU tenants per BX110 blade.
 While single vCPUs guests are supported, they are not recommended for most environments.
 This is because a single vCPU tenant is running on a single hyperthread, and performance of a single thread can be influenced by other services running on the other hyperthread of a CPU.
 Since this can lead to unpredictable behavior, only a very lightly loaded LTM/DNS-only type tenant should be considered for this option.
+Single vCPU tenants are best suited for non-production environments.
 As always proper sizing should be done to ensure the tenant has enough resources.

 +--------------------------+----------------------+------------------------+---------------------------------+-----------------------------------+-------------------------------------+---------------+
 | **VELOS Blade Type**     | **Memory per Blade** | **Memory Use by F5OS** | **Memory Available to Tenants** | **Minimum RAM used (Max vCPU)**   | **Extra RAM Available for Tenants** | **Max vCPUs** |